 And once more in case you missed it the last few times – these ratings are just for fun!
 They shouldn’t be taken as gospel, or as a recommendation for who to bet on – we don’t know a single thing about horse racing, and the race could even see a 1-Star rated horse win!

 Here’s how we calculated our ratings

 As we mentioned before, our ratings look beyond the cost of a product, by taking features into account to determine the product’s overall value.
-While it’s definitely worth noting that horses are living creatures and more than just another product, we’ve managed to apply our ratings methodology to each of the horses running tomorrow to determine their ‘value’.
+While it’s definitely worth noting that horses are more than just another product, we’ve managed to apply our ratings methodology to each of the horses running in the Melbourne Cup to determine their ‘value’.

 First we looked at the horse’s odds (price), and then took into account certain elements of the horses form (features).
 Each aspect of the horse’s price and form is given a score from 0-3 to represent their relative performance and then are weighted based on… well… our resident amateur punter.
 Here’s what it looks like:

 3 = 50+

 |Barrier||1 bonus point for best 3 barriers statistically (11,14,8)